abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

 # What is Object to Object Mapping?

-Mapping the properties of one object to the properties of another object is called Object to object mapping.
-Most of the time we don't want to show the data we store to end users as it is.
-We only give users the information they will use for that operation.
-In tables that contain relationships, we analyze the relationships and present meaningful data to users.
-For example, suppose we have a product and a category object, we keep an attribute called categoryId in the product object.
-However, it would be illogical to show the categoryId attribute to users.
-Therefore, we create dto's (data transfer objects) and show the category name attribute to users instead of the category Id attribute.
+Mapping the properties of one object to the properties of another object is called **Object to Object Mapping**.
+Most of the time, you don't want to show the data you store in your database to end users as it is.
+Instead, you only return users the information they need for that operation and reduce the output size.

+For example, in database tables that contain relationships, we analyze the relationships and present meaningful data to users.
+For example, suppose we have a product and a category object, we keep a property called `categoryId` in the `Product` entity.
+However, it would be illogical to show the `categoryId ` property to users.
+Therefore, we can create a DTO (data transfer object) and show the **category name**  to the end users, instead of the `categoryId` directly.

-DTOs are used to transfer data of objects from one place to another.
-We often need to convert our Domain objects to DTOs and DTOs to Domain objects, for this you can use a code like this.
+DTOs are used to transfer data of objects from one object to another one.
+We often need to map our entities to DTOs and DTOs to entities.
+For example, consider the code below:

 ````csharp
     public virtual async Task<CustomerDto> CreateAsync(CustomerCreateDto input)